kartik2112/VLabs-IIT-KJSCE/README.md

 The above path consists of all the .js files used for simulation which named according to their experiment number.
 #### Please do not make any changes in tesseract.js file.

+## Running

+Please make sure that you have an active internet connection, failing which would result in malfunctioning of a few experiments.

+For running this labs run the labmenu.php file located at the following path :-
+#### VLabs-IIT-KJSCE\VLabs Hosted Content\labmenu.php

+Press the Explore button and You will have the entire experiment list consisting of all the 11 Experiments.

 ## References
 [Community Docs Gitlab](http://vlabs.iitb.ac.in/gitlab/Community-Docs/about_newlabs)